Livelihood alternatives for conservation

 - establishing and supporting Community Fishery Groups for sustainable fishing in the Srepok River, Cambodia

-- assisting communities in reviving Dayak weaving practices and strengthening village-level institutions
+- assisting communities to revive Dayak weaving practices and to strengthen village-level institutions

 - supporting community villages in Bukit-Baka National Park to build sustainable fish ponds and permaculture

 - defining eco-friendly village-level community-based tourism in the landscape of Francois’ Langur habitat